 No new industry systems development or standards are required to implement this method.
 SPs can maintain their existing internal core network IP routing service, and develop/evolve their provisioning systems autonomously based upon their operational and business needs.
 In general, per-TN SPs can agree to correlate some or all of their TNs with routing data to create a per-TN database that is shared with other SPs, either directly or indirectly using one or more Service Bureaus.

 Referring to Figure 14, each set of arrows lettered A thru C (and color coded) represent three possible per-TN implementations.
 The black arrows represent the manual exchange of domain names and IP address for use when resolving per-TN routing data, e.g., SIP URIs.
-Note that this manual exchange is also required for the per-TN model using a shared industry registry describe elsewhere in this section.
+Note that this manual bilateral exchange is required for t all the solutions discussed in this document..

 The green arrows (lettered A) depict the direct exchange where each SP obtains a copy of the others per-TN routing database.
 This may be attractive to SPs having the operational capability that prefer not to outsource the data exchange functionality.